emmysteven/mysite/content/pages/terms-of-service.md

 Your agreement with us includes these Terms and our Privacy Policy (“Agreements”).
 You acknowledge that you have read and understood the Agreements, and agree to be bound by them.

-If you do not agree with (or cannot comply with) Agreements, then you may not use the Service, but please let us know by emailing support@emmysteven.com so we can try to find a solution.
+If you do not agree with (or cannot comply with) Agreements, then you may not use the Service, but please let us know by [sending a message](/contact) so we can try to find a solution.
 These Terms apply to all visitors, users, and others who wish to access or use the Service.

 ### 2. Communications
 By using our Service, you agree to subscribe to newsletters, marketing or promotional materials, and other information we may send.
-However, you may opt out of receiving any, or all, of these communications from us by following the unsubscribe link or by emailing at support@emmysteven.com.
+However, you may opt out of receiving any, or all, of these communications from us by following the unsubscribe link or by [sending a message](/contact)

 ### 3. Contests, Sweepstakes and Promotions
 Any contests, sweepstakes, or other promotions (collectively, “Promotions”) made available through Service may be governed by rules that are separate from these Terms of Service.
 If you participate in any Promotions, please review the applicable rules as well as our Privacy Policy.
 If the rules for a Promotion conflict with these Terms of Service, Promotion rules will apply.